cryostatio/cryostat-legacy/HTTP_API.md

     Should use percent-encoding.

     ###### response
-    `200` - The body is the requested report, as an HTML document.
+    `200` - The body is the requested report as an HTML document, or a plaintext string of an error message indicating why the report document could not be generated.
+FIXME This error message is given the response code 200 as a hack to allow the frontend web-client to cache such messages, rather than issuing a re-request, since scenarios where this occurs are scenarios where report generation is most likely to fail on a re-attempt for the same recording in the future.

     `401` - User authentication failed.
 The body is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates